-Trip to the Beach!!!
+Trip to the Beach – Lytham St Annes!!!

-On Friday 17th May i took the kids out for the day, mainly to get our car MOT’d at a garage in Lytham St Annes that my dad goes to.
-So whilst over there i took the kids to the beach as the weather was nice.
+On Friday 17th May I took the kids out for the day, mainly to get our car MOT’d at a garage in Lytham St Annes that my dad goes to.
+So whilst over there I took the kids to the beach as the weather was nice.

-Further up the beach i attempted a bit of beach art, whilst Lewis attempted to make a “train track”…. apparently his picture is of a train travelling along the track!
+Further up the beach, I attempted a bit of beach art, whilst Lewis attempted to make a “train track”.
+Apparently his picture is of a train travelling along the track!
 Then we had a quick sit down to play in the softer sand, Leah just saw this as an opportunity to climb.

-Further up the prom there is a mini marina, next to the RNLI building.
+Further up the prom, there is a mini marina, next to the RNLI building.
 The water doesn’t hold any boats but there is plenty of wildlife, paddle boats and water balloons which all operate at weekends during high season.
 We came across this Swan sitting on a nest, it was all blocked off by bollards to protect the animal and small fingers from trying to get too close.
-I was pleased how calm this animal was with people walking past so close by… i wonder if that’ll change when the eggs hatch!
+I was pleased how calm this animal was with people walking past so close by.
+I wonder if that’ll change when the eggs hatch!

 There is plenty here for a good afternoons entertainment as well as the beach, quite a bit is currently under construction before high season properly starts.
-There are a couple of playgrounds, trampolines, mini golf and a miniature railway.
+There are a couple of playgrounds, trampolines, mini-golf and a miniature railway.
 There’s a couple of cafes, ice cream huts, pub and amusements.

-On the way towards the playgrounds there are 2 “disused” train carriages, 1 is now a cafe and the other a small souvenir shop.
+On the way towards the playgrounds, there are 2 “disused” train carriages, 1 is now a cafe and the other a small souvenir shop.
 Lewis bought a little ice cream van car which he now loves, makes a change from his usual truck.

 After leaving the shop we decided to make our way back to the car, we came across a small pond.
 It was beautiful, surrounded by rocks and walkways.
-This is where i took the picture below of Lewis sat in a rock cave by the pond.
-There was also a small family of ducks with their babies (the first baby ducks i’ve actually seen this year!)
+This is where I took the picture below of Lewis sat in a rock cave by the pond.
+There was also a small family of ducks with their babies (the first baby ducks I’ve actually seen this year!)